fubark/cyber/docs/hugo/content/docs/toc/functions.md

 ```

 The shorthand method for calling functions omits parentheses and commas.
 This only works for functions that accept parameters:
+> _Incomplete: Only the most trivial cases work with the shorthand method.
+The case with operators being separated by spaces might not end up being implemented._
 ```cy
 var d = dist 100 100 200 200  -- Calls the function `dist`.